anonymouslizards/CIUFDD-5G/README.md

 Without `--RngRun`, the default seed is 1, so the output files are written as `run1` and overwrite any existing files with that seed.

+Due to repository size constraints, the complete generated PCAP and labeled dataset files are not included.
+However, the simulation and processing scripts required to regenerate the datasets are provided.